ksheely/code-model-researchops/README.md

 This project is designed for roles involving AI/code-model research operations, technical program management, developer tooling, research-to-release workflows, and evaluation infrastructure.

+## A note on project tasks

+This project was done as an experiment, and not meant to be viewed as publishable project. *Many* updates and feature work could be done.

 ## What it does

 - Stores coding evaluation tasks